What is the Care Point campaign?

 - Core Data Set, which is used to audit how well CCDM is working

-Work Analysis provides an opportunity to change the way things are done, by highlighting what is actually happening.
-The information collected helps identify where workload, staffing or processes could be changed.
-This, in turn, will help ensure patients get the right care, staff are satisfied and can take breaks.
+The FTE Calculation and Work Analysis provides an opportunity to change the way things are done, by highlighting what is actually required to deliver patient care.
+The information collected helps identify where staffing (FTE and mix), work patterns or processes could be improved.
+This in turn will help ensure the budget reflects the current requirements for nursing care and that patients get the right care when they need it.

-Where to next depends on the findings of the work analysis.
-The local data council identifies opportunities for improvements, which could include skill mix, shift start and finish times, or processes.
-Agreed recommendations are documented in a 30-, 60- or 90-day plan that is monitored by the local data council and reported to the CCDM Council.
+Where to next depends on the findings of the FTE Calculation and Work Analysis.
+The study team identify opportunities for improvement e.g. FTE, staff mix, work patterns such as shift start and finish times, or processes.
+Agreed recommendations are documented in an 30, 60, 90 day action plan that is monitored by the Local Data Council and reported to the CCDM Council.

 How does the Safe Staffing Healthy Workplaces Unit fit in?